swcarpentry/DEPRECATED-bc/1-Shell/Readme.md

 piped into the `sort` command, so that it can be sorted.
 Notice there are two options given to sort:

-1.  `-n`: Sort in numerical order as opposed to alphabetical order
+1.  `-k 3`: Sort based on the third column
-2.  `-k 3`: Sort based on the numbers in the third column
+2.  `-n`: Sort in numerical order as opposed to alphabetical order

 Notice that the files are sorted by the number of characters.